libts/tslib/README.md

 ### module: skip
-  Skip nhead samples after press and ntail samples before release.
-This should help if for the device the first or last samples are unreliable.
+  Skip `nhead` samples after press and `ntail` samples before release.
+This should help if the first or last samples are unreliable for the device.

 Parameters:
 * `nhead`